JohanWWW/PointLess/readme.md

-# Pointless (Programming Language)
+# ZeroPoint (Programming Language)
-Pointless is a dynamic and object oriented programming language.
+ZeroPoint is a dynamic and object oriented programming language.

 ## Examples
 ### Variable Declarations